zuixjs/zuix-web-starter/source/pages/docs/quick-start/index.md

 ### Adding a new page

 Pages are organized into sections.
-For example these documentation pages, are grouped under the "Documentation" section, as shown on the left side drawer.
+For example these pages, are grouped under the "Documentation" section, as shown on the left side drawer.

 ![Side Drawer](./images/side_drawer.png)